alibukhari6728/The-Document-Maestro/README.md

 conda activate pdfRAG
 ```

-in case the above environment set-up does not work for you, please try the following commands:
+If the above does not work for you, fear not.
+Try these alternative spells:

 ```
-conda create -n "pdfRAG" python==3.10
+conda create -n "pdfRAG-env" python==3.10

-conda activate pdfRAG
+conda activate pdfRAG-env

 pip install -U langchain openai chromadb langchain-experimental